Who Is a Kidney Transplant Candidate?

 The insurance and billing system is challenging to navigate alone.
 Our transplant financial coordinator is available to help walk you through the process, and answer any questions you may have.

-The Kovler Organ Transplantation Center at Northwestern Medicine works with many private insurance carriers, as well as Medicare and Medicaid, to provide transplant coverage to their members.
+The Organ Transplant Center at Northwestern Medicine works with many private insurance carriers, as well as Medicare and Medicaid, to provide transplant coverage to their members.
 We will assist you in obtaining pre‐authorization for transplant surgery and transplant‐related procedures.

 To speak with the transplant financial coordinator, call 312.926.0072.